 - Dealing with Ambiguity – can effectively cope with change, can shift gears comfortably, can decide and act without having the total picture, doesn’t have to finish things before moving on, can comfortably handle risk and uncertainty.

 - Self-Knowledge – is personally committed to and actively works to continuously improve him/herself, understands that different situations and levels may call for different skills and approaches, works to deploy strengths, works on compensating for weakness and limits.

 II.
 ESSENTIAL JOB FUNCTIONS:

-- Develops, implements, and monitors a variety of economic, educational, social services, health and safety, recreation, food commodity programs to benefit the residents of the BHP community.
+- Stays up to date on a variety of economic, educational, social services, health and safety, recreation, food commodity programs to benefit the residents of the BHP community.

-- Assesses resident program needs in a variety of ways, including informal surveying, resident focus groups, needs assessments, phone calls, office hours, and community meetings.
+- Assesses resident program needs in various ways, including informal surveying, needs assessments, phone calls, office hours, focus groups, and community meetings.

 - Researches and develops strong partnerships with community service providers; determines eligibility requirements for those services and leverages the delivery of those services to BHP residents.